 Piano: Three selections of contrasting styles, one of which must come from a Romantic-period composer, another from a Classical-period composer, and a third of the applicant’s choice.
 Total recording time should be at least twenty minutes.

 Applicants should bring at least two contrasting works of their choice.
 In addition, please bring the following repertoire to your live audition.
-String players may choose one of the two selections listed for your instrument.
+String players should choose one of the two composers listed for your instrument.

-Beethoven Sonata for Violin and Piano in D Major, op.
-12, no. 1, movement 1 or 2
+BEETHOVEN Sonata for Violin and Piano in F Major, op.
+24, “Spring” — movements 1 and 2

-Brahms Sonata for Viola and Piano in E-flat Major, op.
-120, no. 2, movement 1
+BRAHMS Sonata for Viola and Piano in E-flat Major, op.
+120, no. 2 — movements 1 and 2

-Brahms Sonata for Cello and Piano in e minor, op.
-38, movement 1
+BRAHMS Sonata for Cello and Piano in e minor, op.
+38 — movements 1 and 2

-Beethoven Sonata for Cello and Piano in A Major, op.
-69, movement 1
+BEETHOVEN Sonata for Cello and Piano no. 3 in A Major, op.
+69 — movements 1 and 2

 DVORAK Slavonic Dance No. 2 for Piano Four Hands, op.
 46 (primo)